softwareguru/beam-summit-website/content/data-flow-training.md

 * Hands-on labs and practical exercises
 * Certification opportunities

-To join this training, you must mark your interest to participate on the Beam Summit registration form.
-This will add you to a list from which a number of registrants will be selected to attend.
-Due to limited capacity, confirmations may take some time to be sent out as all registrants need to be reviewed.

-Stay tuned for more details.
+### How to join

+Participation in this training requires going through a selection process due to limited capacity.

+To get started, you must first complete your regular Beam Summit registration.
+During this process, you will see an option to mark your interest in attending the Dataflow Training.

+Once you’ve indicated your interest, your application will be reviewed by the Google team.
+A selected group of participants will then receive a follow-up communication with a second registration form to confirm their spot.

+Please note that access to this training is limited, and confirmations will be shared privately with selected participants.